Wissididom/Firebot-Raid-Chat-Alert/README.md

 # Firebot Raid Chat Alert Custom Script

+## Deprecated

+There now is an event for outgoing raids inbuilt into Firebot so this is not needed anymore, as soon as a new version came out, so when that happens this repo will get deprecated and archived.

 ### Setup

 1. `git clone https://github.com/Wissididom/Firebot-Raid-Chat-Alert.git` or just download the repo and cd into it.